Reformulating dq Impedance Matrices via Pauli Decomposition for Root-Cause Analysis of Instabilities in Grid-Connected Converters: Pauli Impedance Quaternion

-The norm of a quaternion is usually a real positive number.
-However, Pauli quaternions have, in general, a complex-valued norm, which is known as semi-norm~\cite{Sangwine2011}.
-The semi-norm of an impedance quaternion is noted as $\norm{\cdot}$, and can be calculated as follows:
+The norm of a quaternion is typically a real non-negative number, however, for complex quaternions, the norm is a complex number.
+It is, therefore, commonly called ``semi-norm''.
+The semi-norm of a quaternion is noted as $\norm{\cdot}$, and it is calculated as follows:

-where $||\va{z}||$ refers to the semi-norm of the vector part, isolated.
-In (\ref{eqn:semi_norm}), it can be seen that the squared value of the semi-norm is equivalent to the determinant of the impedance matrix, i.e., $||\vb{z}||^2=\det{\vb*{Z^{dq}}}$.
-Another relevant property is that the magnitude of a Pauli quaternion can be obtained by means of the semi-norm:
+The semi-norm is always an RTF (in $dq$) since $Z_0(s)$, $Z_1(s)$, $Z_2(s)$, and $Z_3(s)$ are also RTFs.
+A property of the semi-norm that will be used later in the paper is:

+A relevant aspect of Pauli decomposition is that the determinant is not longer a product of the matrix elements (as in (\ref{eqn:det_comp})), but a sum of the squared components (as in (\ref{eqn:semi_norm})).
+This will be helpful in findings the root cause of instabilities.
+Finally, a property that will be used for calculating the minor loop is: